billbuchanan/csn09112/week03_ns/labs/README.md

 |LAN to DMZ	| Perform an OS Fingerprint Scan on some of the hosts discovered on the network, using a command such as: `sudo nmap –O 192.168.11.0/24` |  Which operating systems does it return: |
 |DMZ to LAN	|Perform an OS Fingerprint Scan on some of the hosts discovered on the network, using a command such as: `nmap –O 192.168.10.0/24`	| Which operating systems does it return: |

-## I	Enumeration – Application Fingerprinting
+## H Enumeration – Application Fingerprinting
 Application Fingerprinting or Banner Grabbing covers techniques to enumerate OSs and Applications running on target hosts.
 An attacker or security tester would be specifically looking for versions of applications and operating systems which have vulnerabilities.
 Nmap can be used to check applications and versions for network services running on the target for the open ports it finds during a port scan.

 | From → To |	Command	| Observation |